handsontable/handsontable/docs/next/guides/cell-types/cell-type.md

 * `Handsontable.validators.NumericValidator`

-When Handsontable encounters a cell with the `type` option defined, it checks which cell functions this type refers to and uses them.
+When Handsontable encounters a cell with the [`type`(@/api/options.md#type) option defined, it checks which cell functions this type refers to and uses them.
 For example, when setting the column type to `'password'`:

 ```js
 columns: [{